-The roadmap for improvement over the next four years, to evolve optimisation is set out in this strategy as an Improvement Plan.
+The roadmap for improvement over the next four years, to evolve Council into an organisation that is practising service driven optimisation is set out in this strategy as an Improvement Plan.
 This comprehensive plan is summarised in Table 5 below.